Leaving Cert Applied Maths

 Don’t worry!
 This project requires submitting a report of at most 900 words and is considered to be an easy way to collect marks!

 We provide several sample projects so that students can see exactly what is expected from their projects, in addition to tips and tricks that are specific to this year’s project.

 In addition to our past/mock exam solutions, we also provide our unique revision sheets so that 6th years have everything they need for revision.

 Each sheet comprises a collection of the most important points of each topic in the following three categories:

 Membership is discounted to €59 only during September!

 The percentage of higher level students that received a H1 grade in these subjects over the past five years.

-In addition to the live, interactive grinds included with our membership, we also offer the more “traditional” grinds, namely one-to-one grinds and grinds in small groups.
+In addition to the live, interactive group grinds included with our membership, we also offer the more “traditional” one-to-one grinds.

 This website was created with the goal of maximising a student's potential in their final exams.
 We therefore certainly don't mind if students also consider getting additional grinds elsewhere.

 However, we encourage both students and parents to be extra vigilant when doing so!